 What is API Monitoring?

-API monitoring is the process of collecting and analyzing data about the performance of an API in order to identify problems that impact users.
-If an application is running slowly, you must first understand the cause before you can correct it.
+API monitoring is the process of collecting and analyzing data about the performance of an API to identify problems that impact users.
+If an application is running slowly, you need to first understand the cause before you can correct it.
 Modern applications use many independent microservices instead of a few large ones, and one poor-performing service can adversely impact the overall performance of an application.
-In addition, isolating a single poor-performing service among hundreds can be a challenge unless proper monitoring is in place.
+In addition, isolating a single poor-performing service among hundreds can be challenging unless proper monitoring is in place.
 This makes API monitoring and measuring API performance a crucial practice for modern multicloud environments.

 The need for API monitoring